Martin Jørgensen

 Lars Martin Jørgensen (/da/; born 6 October 1975) is a Danish former professional footballer who currently works as a scout for AGF.
-Starting his career as a full-back, he eventually spent most of it in midfield.
+Starting his career as a full-back, Jørgensen eventually spent most of it in midfield.
 In his 20-year playing career, he played for AGF in his homeland, as well as Italian clubs Udinese and Fiorentina.

 Jørgensen amassed 102 caps and scored 12 goals for the Denmark national team.
 He has represented Denmark at three FIFA World Cups and two European Championships.
 After Denmark's elimination from the 2010 FIFA World Cup in South Africa, he announced his international retirement.
 His farewell match was played in November 2010.
 However, Jørgensen returned to play a Euro 2012 qualifier against Norway on 6 September 2011.

 He is the older brother of retired Danish football player Mads Jørgensen.